For new authors, offering free ebooks seems like a sensible idea to attract readers who find free ebooks to give away tempting.

 It is surprising how few authors think of asking for a review.
 It only needs a small line at the end of an ebook asking the reader politely to post a review.

-But of all of these uses for an ebook giveaway, there is nothing definitive, such as an email address, being asked for in return.
+But of all of these uses for an ebook giveaway, there is nothing definitive, such as asking for an email address in return.

 How do you get something in return?